lextoumbourou/notes/notes/permanent/cardinality.md

 In machine learning, the *"cardinality of a feature"* denotes the number of unique elements or categories within that feature.
 High-cardinality features may require feature engineering or be excluded entirely (for example, `user_id`).

+<div clear="both"></div>
+## Use of the vertical bar `|A|` notation

-It may initially be confusing that mathematical notation employs the vertical bar symbol for different purposes.
+Initially it seemed confusing to me that mathematical notation employs the vertical bar symbol for different purposes.

 For instance:

 * The absolute value of a number $a$ is expressed as $|a|$.
 * The [Matrix Determinate](matrix-determinate.md) of a matrix $\mathbf{M}$ is expressed as $|\mathbf{M}|$:
     $$
     \begin{aligned}
     \mathbf{M} = \begin{bmatrix}